jonmessier/IMDB-recomendation/README.md

-# Project 3 IMDB recomendation
+# IMDB recomendation
+## Business Problem
+For this project, you have been hired to produce a MySQL database on Movies from a subset of IMDB's publicly available dataset.
+Ultimately, you will use this database to analyze what makes a movie successful and will provide recommendations to the stakeholder on how to make a successful movie.

+## Resources
- Use public IMDB data to make a movie recomendation tool
+Use public IMDB/TMDB data to make a movie recomendation tool

-# Citations
+### Citations

 [THe Movie Data Base](https://www.themoviedb.org)

-"This product uses the TMDB API but is not endorsed or certified by TMDB."

 [Internet Movie Database](https://www.imdb.com/conditions)